 - Princeton Japanese Association

 - Lessons are available for students who want to undertake long-term study.

 - Lessons include Special Tea Gatherings (朝茶: Morning Tea, 正午の茶事: Midday Tea,

 夜ばなし: Evening Chats, 初釜: New Year Tea)

-- For questions or to request a lesson, please contact
+- For questions or further information, please contact

 - Email: firstname.lastname@example.org